CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 * The calendar should work for every year - if someone goes to 1900, or 2050, or any other year, the commemerative days should be correctly displayed.
 * The calendar should work if days were added or removed from the JSON file.
 You must not hard-code logic for specific days.
 If, for instance, International Dawn Chorus Day were added to the JSON file (The first Sunday of May), your calendar should show it correctly without modification.
 * Other than the above styling requirements, no styling is required.
-* Your GitHub repository must contain unit tests which demonstrate that your code works.
+* Your GitHub repository must contain at least one unit test which demonstrates that your code works.
 End to end tests are optional.
+Testing via the DOM is optional.
+* Every view of your website must be accessible (i.e. all months).
+We will test this by making sure that "Snapshot" mode of Lighthouse gives 100% accessibility for any view we look at.

 ### Requirements for groups of at least 2